Kinae/EsperPP/README.md

 EsperPP
 =======
 Very basic Esper resource tracker.
-Or, well, not so basic anymore ...
+Or, well, not so basic anymore ... nor does it only track resources ...

 Since I didn't like the default UI's Psi Point tracker for Espers I have created my own.
 It was not really meant for public use since it is just set up how I like it and there is very little customization options for the addon, but I've got a couple of request to share it, so here it goes for the folk who might want to use it.

+Some time have passed and now there are customization and a ton of new features (list below).

 ####Update:
 From version 9.1.0.1 there are some customization options